Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-management-generic-http.md

 ### generate-tokens

 The service operation **request** requires an [identity related header or certificate](../authentication_policy.md/#http) and an [AuthorizationTokenGenerationListMgmtRequest](../data-models/authorization-token-generation-list-mgmt-request.md) JSON encoded body.
 The URI can contain an optional query parameter with the key "_unbound_" and a [Boolean](../primitives.md#boolean) value.
-If `true` the consumers' service permission check will be skipped if the requester system name is present in the _unbounded.token.generation.whitelist_ system cunfiguration.
+If `true` the consumers' service permission check will be skipped if the requester system name is present in the _unbounded.token.generation.whitelist_ system configuration.

 ```
 POST /consumerauthorization/authorization/mgmt/token/generate?unbound=true HTTP/1.1